-One point of caution with site extensions regards the handling of internal links.
-If you have any links in your HTML files that give absolute paths to internal links on your site, you must ensure those links are prepended with your extension name as your site root.
-This is needed because the site root for your extension is now "/
+One point of caution with web app extensions regards the handling of internal links.
+If you have any links in your HTML files that give absolute paths to internal links on your web app, you must ensure those links are prepended with your extension name as your root.
+This is needed because the root for your extension is now "/

 [your-extension-name]/" rather than being just "/", so any internal links must be updated accordingly.
 For example, suppose your code includes a link to the following: